Seaward Eagle: Design

-Operational history
+Reception

 Noted naval architect Robert Perry reviewed the design in 2002, for Sailing Magazine, writing, "I thought this was a handsome boat with a perky, near-plumb stem, nice accenting rubrail and well-sculpted deck structures.
 What I don't like about his design is the way the sheer spring has been exaggerated aft.
 This is a great example of why you need to think of these lines in three dimensions.
 The sailplan shows this strong sheerline, and it looks just fine.
 But in the water, it appears to my eye that there is some conflict with the sheer's low point and the distribution of beam.
 The kick in the sheer aft is just too exaggerated for my eye.
 Still, it's good to see a designer with the chutzpa to put a healthy spring in the sheer.
 It certainly gives this boat a distinct personality, and nit-picking aside I like this boat."

 A 2004 review in Sail magazine noted, "the accommodations, designed around the keel trunk in the saloon, are comfortable and well suited to coastal cruising."